RuihaoQiu/RuihaoQiu.github.io/README.md

   Predict specific properties - bandgap and formation energy, based on the data from simulations (mainly structural parameters).

-  Apply machine learning algorithms on materials classification, aimed to search for new lead-free piezoelectric materials.

 - #### [**Monte Carlo Simulation on Magnetic Phase Transition**](https://ruihaoqiu.github.io/MC-Magnetic-Phase-Transition/)

   Use Markov Chain Monte Carlo method to simulate magnetic phase transition procedure.